 >>> import os >>> os.fsformat('/flash')

-Be aware, resetting the flash filesystem will delete all files inside the internal device storage (not the SD card) and they cannot be recovered.
+Be aware, formatting the flash filesystem will delete all files inside the internal device storage (not the SD card) and they cannot be recovered.

 Pycom devices support both soft and hard resets.
 A soft reset clears the state of the MicroPython virtual machine but leaves hardware peripherals unaffected.
 To do a soft reset, press